jlouis/enacl/README.md

 # Versions

+### v0.12.1

+* Provide the `priv` directory for being able to properly build without manual intervention.

 ### v0.12.0

 * Introduce an extension interface for various necessary extensions to the eNaCl system for handling the Tor network, thanks to Alexander Færøy (ahf).